List of Johnny Test characters: Mayor Howard

-Mayor Howard (voiced by Lee Tockar) the Mayor of Porkbelly.
+Mayor Howard (voiced by Lee Tockar) is the Mayor of Porkbelly.
 He is a short bald man who still lives with his mother.
-He easily panics at the first sign of trouble and will not hesitate to cave in to pressure.
+Howard easily panics at the first sign of trouble and will not hesitate to cave in to pressure.
 Whenever a supervillain appears, he would always agree to swear allegiance with the villain and change the city's name before the villain even says anything.
-He is an unreliable mayor due to his lack of reasonability, spending on the town, and his constant need for help at even the most simple solvable problems.
-At one point, he exhausted Johnny (as Johnny X) and Dukey (as Super Pooch) due to his constant calling for help, resulting in them "retire" their superhero identities for a while.
+Howard is an unreliable mayor due to his lack of reason, spending on the town, and his constant need for help at even the most simple solvable problems.
+At one point, Howard exhausted Johnny (as Johnny X) and Dukey (as Super Pooch) due to his constant calling for help, resulting in them "retire" their superhero identities for a while.

 Principal Franklin Goode

-Principal Franklin Goode (voiced by James Arnold Taylor) is the principal of Johnny's middle school who likes Johnny, despite his antics, which have caused large-scale destruction on more than one occasion.
-He always cuts Johnny some slack (like giving him extra credit to avoid summer school, making Johnny Hall monitor, etc.) and even denies Henry Teacherman's constant pleas of punishment for Johnny.
-However, there is always a catch....if he does bail him out, Johnny must fulfill his end of the deal or he'll reverse the decision (which he rarely does because he always gives Johnny another chance).
-There are times when Johnny and Henry have gotten on his bad side, leading him to have no choice but to punish them much to their dismay.
+Principal Franklin Goode (voiced by James Arnold Taylor) is the principal of Johnny's middle school who likes Johnny despite his antics which have caused large-scale destruction on more than one occasion.
+He always cuts Johnny slack for his antics and even denies Henry Teacherman's constant pleas of punishment for Johnny.
+However, if he does bail him out, Johnny must fulfill his end of the deal or he'll reverse the decision (which he rarely does because he always gives Johnny another chance).
+There are times when both Johnny and Henry have both gotten on Principal Goode's bad side, leading him to have no choice but to punish them much to their dismay.

 Lunch Lady

-The Lunch Lady (voiced by Kathleen Barr) at Porkbelly Middle School who has greenish skin and speaks in a German accent.
+The unnamed lunch lady (voiced by Kathleen Barr) at Porkbelly Middle School has greenish skin and speaks in a German accent.
 She can be very cruel when students don't eat her disgusting (albeit sometimes healthy) food.
-She even becomes a nemesis to Johnny in an episode where she tries to destroy him for giving kids applesauce.
+The lunch lady even becomes a nemesis to Johnny in an episode where she tries to destroy him for giving kids applesauce.
 She is very stubborn and will go to great lengths to make sure her food is eaten.
-She can also be a critic; she criticized and even laughed at Johnny's cause for applesauce even though she aggressively pushed her food onto the students and angrily denied anyone who requested anything else other than her food.
+She can also be a critic as she criticized and even laughed at Johnny's cause for applesauce even though she aggressively pushed her food onto the students and angrily denied anyone who requested anything else other than her food.

 Professor Slopsink

 Professor Slopsink (voiced by Richard Newman) is the German head professor at the Mega (later Porkbelly) Institute of Technology (M.I.T., later P.I.T).
 He is also Bling-Bling, the Test twins, and Tim Burnout's Teacher.
-Due to a mishap with one of Eugene's (Bling-Bling Boy) theses, he lacks a left hand, so now he uses a robotic hand (though Repto-slicer ate that as well).
+Due to a mishap with one of Eugene's (Bling-Bling Boy) theses, Professor Slopsink lacks a left hand, so now he uses a robotic hand (though Repto-slicer ate that as well).
 He sometimes mistakenly doubts or underestimates his students' potential; which results in him being proven wrong, which he responds by giving them a high grade.